knownasilya/aws-subdomain/README.md

 subdomain.create('i.wear.sho.es', function (err, result) {
   // handle error/result
 });

+subdomain.delete('i.wear.sho.es', function (err, result) {
+  // handle error/result
+});
 ```

 We will find the correct HostedZoneId based on the root domain, e.g. 'sho.es'
-and will create the subdomain for you.
+and will create/delete the subdomain for you.

 ## CLI